-Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the art and design secondary school curriculum.
+Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school art and design curriculum for the 11-16 age range.

 You’ll learn teaching methods through interactive workshops – we’ll teach you as though you’re a pupil in a school art class.

-This helps you to experience what it’s like to learn the same way as students and explore the different ways you could teach art activities.
+This helps you to experience what it’s like to learn the same way as school children, and explore the different ways you could teach art activities.

-You’ll have sessions across art, craft and design, from drawing to printmaking, ceramics to lens-based media such as photography.
+You’ll have sessions across art, craft and design, from drawing to printmaking, ceramics to lens-based media (such as photography and video).

-For specialist mediums, such as ceramics and papercraft, we usually organise a series of guest lectures, inviting artists with expertise in these practices to teach you.
+For specialist mediums, such as ceramics and paper craft, we usually organise a series of guest lectures, inviting artists with expertise in these practices to sharpen your skills.

 And, you’ll share your specialist art and design skills with your group too (students from past years have shared skills including bookbinding and Photoshop™).

-You won’t only learn teaching methods with us on-campus though, you’ll spend at least 120 days on placements in a variety of schools, gradually increasing your involvement to become an expert practitioner.
+You’ll spend a minimum of 120 days on placements in a variety of schools, gradually increasing your involvement to become an expert practitioner.